scarf-sh/docs/docs/organization.md

 If your current username is what you would like your organization to be called, you can convert your account into an organization.
 To do this, please follow the steps below:

-From the spash screen shown above click on `Convert Account to organization`.
+From the splash screen shown above click on `Convert Account to organization`.
 You will be presented with the following:

 ![Image title](assets/pics/orgs/convert-account-spash.png)
 Click on `Get Started` and you will see: